-Oenone (her name comes from the Greek word oinos, for 'wine’) was a Greek nymph and daughter of the river god Cebren, who lived on Mount Ida where she met the young Paris of the city of Troy.
+Oenone was a nymph in Greek Mythology and daughter of the river god Cebren.
+Her name comes from the Greek word oinos, for 'wine’.
+She lived on Mount Ida where she met the young Paris of the city of Troy.
 The two were married and enjoyed their life together until Paris’ voyage to Sparta where he met Helen, wife of Menelaus, and carried her off; thus igniting the Trojan War as depicted in Homer's Iliad.

 Her story is related through the works of a number of ancient writers such as Bacchylides (5th century BCE), Lycrophon (3rd century BCE) and the poet and grammarian Parthenius of Nicea (died 14 CE).
 The earlier writers's mentions of Oenone are fragments while Parthenius' account remains intact in his Erotica Pathemata (Sorrows of Romantic Love) which features tragic love stories from history or mythology.
 Oenone's tale as given by Parthenius is told thusly: